Sino-Tibetan languages: Dene–Yeniseian

+Indo-European

-August Conrad proposed the Sino-Tibetan-Indo-European language family.
+August Conrad proposed the Sino-Tibetan–Indo-European language family.
 This hypothesis holds that there is a genetic relationship between the Sino-Tibetan language family and the Indo-European language family.
-The earliest comparative linguistic study of Chinese and Indo-European languages was the 18th century Nordic scholar Olaus Rudbeck.
+The earliest comparative linguistic study of Chinese and Indo-European languages was by the 18th-century Nordic scholar Olaus Rudbeck.
 He compared the vocabulary of Gothic and Chinese and guessed that the two may be of the same origin.
 In the second half of the 19th century, Kong Haogu, Shigude, Ijosser, etc. successively proposed that Chinese and European languages are homologous.
-Among them, Kong Haogu, through the comparison of Chinese and Indo-European domestic animal vocabulary, first proposed Indo-Chinese language macrofamily (including Chinese, Tibetan, Burmese and Indo-European languages).
-In the 20th century, R. Shafer put forward the conjecture of the Eurasian super language family and listed hundreds of similar words between Tibeto-Burman and Indo-European languages.
-From the 1960s, Canadian Sinologist Edwin G. Pulleyblank began to argue for the genetic relationship between Sino-Tibetan and Indo-European languages from historical comparative linguistics, anthropology, archaeology, etc. After the 21st century, Zhou Jixu, etc. Chinese scholars also proposed hundreds of cognates of Sino-Tibetan and Indo-European languages.
+Among them, Kong Haogu, through the comparison of Chinese and Indo-European domestic animal vocabulary, first proposed an Indo-Chinese language macrofamily (including Chinese, Tibetan, Burmese, and Indo-European languages).

+In the 20th century, R. Shafer put forward the conjecture of a Eurasial language super-family and listed hundreds of similar words between Tibeto-Burman and Indo-European languages.
+However, neither of these theories have been widely accepted by mainstream linguists.